vartanbeno/SOEN487-Project/README.md

 ## Step 4: Notifications

-You'll notice after sending some messages with postman, that notifications will have been created.
+You'll notice after sending some messages with Postman, the notifications will have been created.
+There is a notifications section on the UI where you can see all of your notifications.

 # Documentation